eclipse/xtext-lib/README.md

 # Eclipse Xtext Library

+## Notice

+The content of this repository (`xtext-lib`) has been moved to the [Xtext Monorepo](https://github.com/eclipse/xtext/).
+Please refer to that repository to find the code, create issues or file pull requests.

+## About

 This repository contains the standard library for [Xbase](https://www.eclipse.org/Xtext/documentation/305_xbase.html) languages such as [Xtend](http://xtend-lang.org).

 ## How To Build